Go Green, Keep Costs Lean

 “By using eMesh, we got to keep an environmentally-friendly product in the project without it costing the client any more, which has been a great win for the project.”

 HASSELL is an international design practice with offices in five Australian capitals as well as in the UK, China and South East Asia.
 Its experts include landscape architects, architects, interior designers, urban designers, planners and specialist consultants who stay on the forefront of innovation and great design.

-Daniel heard about the new eMesh product from JCU scientist Dr Rabin Tuladhar who has been working with Fibercon to make our fibre-based concrete even kinder to the environment.
+Daniel heard about the new eMesh product from JCU scientist Dr Rabin Tuladhar who has been working with ENVIROMESH to make our fibre-based concrete even kinder to the environment.